 Your implants are designed to last a lifetime.
 While you will never get a cavity in them, they are as sensitive to gum health as natural teeth.
 It is essential that you maintain good oral routines (brushing, flossing, and/or using a Waterpik®) and attend your regular dental appointments in order to care not only for your implants, but any remaining natural teeth that you have.

 What is the dental implant process?mcelletti2021-07-27T16:07:42+00:00

 Although there are variations and options involving the installation of dental implants, dentists use a basic three-step process: 1) evaluation, imaging and planning, 2) removal of any teeth which need to come out and surgically implanting titanium or zirconia screws into the jawbone and 3) following healing, permanently attaching the new porcelain crown(s) or bridge to the top of the implant(s).

-Do you offer “one-day implants”?mcelletti2021-07-09T20:00:00+00:00
+Do you offer “one-day implants”?mcelletti2022-09-28T22:11:07+00:00

-Regardless of what various implant providers call the procedure, this process involves four to six months of healing simply because of the nature of the bone/implant interaction; and a series of appointments for follow-up adjustments.
-Just as patients are unique, dental professionals usually offer a several options based upon how many implants you need, the health of your jaw, dietary restrictions and more.
-For these aesthetic cases involving teeth that show in your smile, please know we will not send you home from surgery without teeth in your mouth!Your smile will be enhanced from the moment you leave our office following surgery.
+Regardless of what various providers call their dental implants, this process involves at least four to six months just for healing, simply because of the bone and titanium implant interaction.
+Some patients are able to get their new “permanent teeth” as early as the day of their implant surgery.
+However, because patients are unique, dental professionals usually offer several options based upon a person’s jawbone health, the number of implants they need, dietary restrictions and more.
+For those aesthetic cases involving teeth that show in your smile, please know we will not send you home from surgery without teeth in your mouth!Your smile will be enhanced from the moment you leave our office following surgery.